QuickBooks Blog

 As a business entity, you would want to sell your products or services at a price which is neither too high nor too low.

-Typically, your Markup Price should be such that you are able to make reasonable profits on selling the goods and services.
-Furthermore, you are also able to cover all the overheads.
+Typically, your Markup Price should be such that you are able to make reasonable profits on selling the goods and services, and so you are also able to cover all the overheads.

 You just need to put in the cost and the revenue figures with the percent markup calculator.
 It will automatically calculate the average retail markup percentage for you.